UWCS/rs118/src/raytracer.md

 ### Task 2.2

 We'll also want to overload some operators.
-Operator overloading allows operators to be overloaded to work on custom types, which is done in Rust by implementing the [`std::ops`](https://doc.rust-lang.org/std/ops/index.html) traits.
+Operator overloading allows operators to be implemented to work on custom types, which is done in Rust by implementing the [`std::ops`](https://doc.rust-lang.org/std/ops/index.html) traits.
 You want to be able to:

 - Add two vectors
 - Subtract two vectors